google-research/discs/README.md

   )
   return config
 ```
-In the above example, `sampler_config.name` is used to sweep over samplers, since all of them are locally balanced function based, `sampler_config.balancing_fn_type` sweeps over the types. `config.experiment.${any experiment config you want to sweep over}` is used to sweep over experiment config, which is the chain length in above example. `model_config.${any model config you want to sweep over}` is used to sweep over any model related config values.
+In the above example, `sampler_config.name` is used to sweep over samplers, since all of them are locally balanced function based, `sampler_config.balancing_fn_type` sweeps over the types. `config.experiment.${any experiment config you want to sweep over}` is used to sweep over experiment config, which is the chain length in the above example. `model_config.${any model config you want to sweep over}` is used to sweep over any model related config values.

 ### Metric, Results and Plotting
-Depending on the type of the model we are running the sampling on, different metrics are being calculated and the results are being stored in different forms.
+Depending on type of the model we are running the sampling on, different metrics are being calculated and the results are being stored in different forms.
 * For the `classical model`, the ESS is computed over the chains after the burn-in phase.
-The ESS over running time and number of energy evaluations is being stored as a `csv` file.
+The ESS is normalized over running time and number of energy evaluations and stored as a `csv` file.
 * For `combinatorial optimization`, the objective function is being evaluated throughout the chain generation and stored in a `pickle` file.
 Note that for `normcut` problem, the best sample is also being stored in the `pickle` for further post processing to get the `edge cut ratio` and `balanceness`.
 * For the `text_infilling` task, the generated sentences and their evaluated metrics including `bleu`, `self-bleu` and `unique-ngrams` are being stored in a pickle file.
 * For energy based models, the image of selected samples are also further saved through the chain generation.